-- Those who have been asked to run, or take part in a project, without training or experience in Project Management Fundamentals
+- Anyone who been asked to run or take part in a Project

-- Structure their Projects from the Initiation stage through to successful completion
+- Initiation of a project through to successful completion

 This module provides an overview of project management and introduces delegates to the simple but effective four stage process.

 - How projects can go wrong

 This first stage will help delegates to think about the outcomes of the project and how success will be recognised measured and signed off.

 - Setting clear objectives

 Stage 2 – Creating a Plan

 Planning is about thinking of all of the activities that need to happen to complete the project and recording what has to be done, who will do it, and when it has to happen.